eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 <details>
 <summary>:bulb:What about 'consent'?</summary>

 You may notice, that you where not asked about consent once more.
 Identity providers typically only asks this initially and then stores the consent.
 You can find this in KeyCloak under `Users` and `Consent`.
+Consent is an 'agreement' between you/browser and the identity provider.
+The second client reused that consent agreement.
 </details>

 <details>
 <summary>:bulb:The example clients does not use cookies.
 What are the security implications of this?</summary>

-The example clients use global variables to store tokens and does not set any browser cookies with e.g. session IDs.
+The example client use global variables to store tokens and does not set any browser cookies with e.g. session IDs.
 This means that there is no browser-to-client authentication and authorization.
 Anyone accessing the client can see the tokens!
 </details>

 ### Single Sign On (SSO)

-Since the user login sessions exists between browser and identity provider, OIDC supports single-sign-on.
+Since the user login sessions exists between browser and identity provider and not between client(s) and identity provider, the setup supports single-sign-on.
 To demonstrate this, we deploy a second client similar to `client1`.

 Store `client2` information in environment variables (using the secret/credential for client2, not the one from client1):